LackOfWitness/west-us-credit-card-fraud/Credit_Card_Fraud_Analysis-Team3-/Analysis_README.md

 ### Task 2: Calculate Percentage of Fraudulent Transactions (Kim)

 - **Assigned to Person B:**

   - Calculate the percentage of transactions that are fraudulent by comparing the number of fraudulent transactions to the total number of transactions.

-  - **Pie Chart or Bar Chart:** Use a pie chart or bar chart to show the proportion of fraudulent versus non-fraudulent transactions.
+  - **Bar Chart:** Use a bar chart to show the proportion of fraudulent versus non-fraudulent transactions by category.
 This provides a clear visual representation of the percentage of fraud.

+  - **Bar Chart:** Use a bar chart to show the proportion of fraudulent versus non-fraudulent transactions by state.
+This provides a clear visual representation of the percentage of fraud.

 ### Task 3: Analyze the Timeline of Transactions (Michael)

 - **Assigned to Person C:**

 - Create a timeline plot of the transaction data to observe trends over time, focusing on identifying any patterns or changes in transaction volume.

 - **Time Series Line Plot:** Create a line plot showing the number of transactions over time.
 This can help identify trends, seasonality, or any sudden spikes in transaction volume.

+- **Bar Chart** Create a bar chart to show when fraudulent transactions occur during the day.

--- **Patterns:** Look for seasonal trends (by season), around holidays and post COVID trends.
+- **Patterns:** Look for seasonal trends (by season), around holidays and post COVID trends.

 ### Task 4: Analyze Merchants and Categories with Higher Fraud Incidence (Joseph & Micah)